-We have twelve Plymouth Humanoids – a teaching version of our kid-size competition robot with 18 DF humanoids with Odroid 64-bit quad core processors, running own robot framework under Linux Ubuntu with OpenCV vision, and Atmel processor R/T gait controller, IMUs, mono camera, wifi link.
-These are used for gait kinematics, and computer vision for 2nd/3rd year and MSc.
+We have twelve Plymouth Humanoids – a teaching version of our kid-size competition robot with 18 DF humanoids with Odroid 64-bit quad-core processors, running own robot framework under Linux Ubuntu with OpenCV vision, and Atmel processor R/T gait controller, IMUs, mono camera, wifi link.
+These are used for gait kinematics, and computer vision for second/third year and MSc.

-For social robotics we have ten NAO robots for HRI for 3rd year.
+For social robotics we have ten NAO robots for HRI for third year.

 The Gummi ARM for is available for soft robotics work by MEng final year and MSc Robotics.
 This is a new soft-robotics design that is being developed for the soft fruit picking industry by Martin Stoelen and his team.

 At a lower level, we have 20 complete Dynamixel 5-axis robot arms used for robotics teaching kinematics.

 And one Baxter bi-manual robot with ROS interface, which although a research machine, is available for final year projects.

 For learning control theory we have fifteen pole-balancing robots for the second/third year for control theory.

 And 20 buggies for Robot Software Engineering with Arduino Uno, Pi 3 and Android phones to support distributed development with ROS.
 And finally 40 e-pucks.